Rarotonga Food Itinerary: 5 Days 🍉© CookIslandsPocketGuide.com

 Explore Rarotonga

-Today, take a bit of a roadie around the island, either by renting your own vehicle or getting a day pass on the bus.
-Either way, you’ll be able to stop by an array of cafes and food trucks, such as Beluga Cafe in Arorangi, Charlie’s Cafe in Titikaveka with its watersports equipment hire, or The Kai Guy food truck just outside of Avarua.
+Today, take a bit of a road trip around the island, either by renting your own vehicle or getting a day pass on the bus.
+Either way, you’ll be able to stop by an array of cafes and food trucks, such as Beluga Café in Arorangi and Charlie’s in Titikaveka, which offers watersports equipment hire.

 In between the dining delights, stop by Rarotonga’s best snorkelling beaches like Tikioki Beach, check out historical marae like Arai-Te-Tonga and snap up natural wonders like Black Rock and the Papua Waterfall.
 For more places to visit on your road trip around the island, check out A Self-Guided Day Trip Around Rarotonga.